Security-Onion-Solutions/securityonion-docs/elasticsearch.rst

 When using a ``forward node``, Elastic Stack components are not enabled. :ref:`filebeat` forwards all logs to :ref:`logstash` on the manager node, where they are stored in Elasticsearch on the manager node or a search node (if the manager node has been configured to use search nodes).
 From there, the data can be queried through the use of cross-cluster search.

+Let's look at the ``close`` setting shown in the global pillar above.
+This setting configures :ref:`curator` to close any index older than the value given.
+The more indices are open, the more heap is required.
+Having too many open indices can lead to performance issues.
+There are many factors that determine the number of days you can have in an open state, so this is a good setting to adjust specific to your environment.

+The ``delete`` setting in the global pillar is ignored when using cross cluster search.
+Instead, index deletion is controlled by :ref:`curator` based on available disk space and the ``log_size_limit`` value in the minion pillar.

 Elastic Clustering
 ~~~~~~~~~~~~~~~~~~
 For advanced users that require advanced features like shard replicas and hot/warm indices, Security Onion 2 also supports Elastic clustering.
 In this configuration, Elasticsearch instances join together to create a single cluster.
 However, please keep in mind that this requires more maintenance, more knowledge of Elasticsearch internals, and more traffic between nodes in the cluster.